IvanLikesLinux/Number-Converter-Hex-Dec-Bin-/README.md

 # Purpose

 I was writing a Operating System when I got really bored and annoyed of having to manually by hand calculate decimals, hexadecimals, and binary digits.
-I wrote this short Python script and ported it to my Ti-84 CE Python edition so that I could quickly convert numbers instead if having to do it by hand.
+I wrote this short Python script and ported it to my Ti-84 Evo so that I could quickly convert numbers instead if having to do it by hand.

 # Instructions